• Skip to primary navigation

 Instructions

-• In a large pot over medium heat, mix together the 1 cup coconut milk and 1cup water.
+In a large pot over medium heat, mix 1 cup coconut milk and 1 cup water.
 Add the glutinous rice and pandan leaves.
 Bring to a simmer then turn heat to low and cover.
 Let it cook until all liquids are absorbed.
-The rice should only be almost cooked at this point.
+The rice should only be almost cooked at this point, not fully cook or the biko will be mushy.
+They should be softer but has not fully expanded and it is ok to see some grains are still "chalky" at the center.
+If it is too undercooked, you can add a bit more water (start with ¼ cup) pour along the edges.

-• While waiting, prepare the latik syrup by combining the 2 cups coconut milk and 1 cup dark brown sugar on a large pan or pot.
-Cook over medium heat while constantly stirring until the liquid thickens into a camarel.
+While waiting, prepare the latik syrup by combining the 2 cups coconut milk and 1 cup dark brown sugar in a large pan.
+You can add the vanilla extract if desired.
+(I do).
+Cook over medium heat while constantly stirring.
+Cook it until the liquid is reduced into a thick syrup, the color should also have darkened into deep brown caramel.
+Reduce the heat to very low at this point.

 • Scoop and reserve ½ cup of the latik syrup for the topping later.
-Add the cooked rice without the pandan leaves to tha pan with the remaining latik syrup.
+Add the cooked rice (without the pandan leaves) to the pan with the remaining latik syrup.
 Gently fold the sticky rice and the syrup until completely coated.
-Cook while stirring from time to time until the rice completely absorbs the syrup and the rice is fully cooked.
+Cook while stirring occasionally, until the rice completely absorbs the syrup, but it shold still be not mushy.
+The individual grains should still be visible and it is ok to see some of the grains having a bit of white parts at this point as it will continue to cook and expand in the oven.

 • Transfer the rice into the greased pan and spread out evenly.
 Pour the reserved latik syrup on spread evenly on top of the rice.
 Bake in a preheated oven at 350°F/180°C for 20-30 minutes or until the latik is reduced and becomes bubbly.